strapi/documentation/docs/developer-docs/latest/plugins/email.md

 :::

 ::: note
 [`Sendmail`](https://www.npmjs.com/package/sendmail) is the default email provider in the Strapi Email plugin.
 It provides functionality for the local development environment but is not production-ready in the default configuration.
 For production stage applications you need to further configure `Sendmail` or change providers.
-The [Using providers](/developer-docs/latest/development/using-providers.md)documentation has instructions for changing providers, configuring providers, and creating a new email provider.
+The [Using providers](/developer-docs/latest/development/using-providers.md) documentation has instructions for changing providers, configuring providers, and creating a new email provider.
 :::

 ## Sending emails with a controller or service